 He was standing close to the car park at Waggoners Wells, looking south, and the tracks lead to Kingswood Lane and the old A3 on the left, and Bramshott Chase on the right.

 This is an interesting and curious little spot.
-Martin was standing at the apex of the junction of Hampshire and Surrey, and of three villages.
+Martin was standing near the apex of the junction of Hampshire and Surrey, and of three villages.
 The woods on the left are Kingswood, part of Grayshott, and those on the right head up towards Bramshott Chase.
 Both are in Hampshire and the names are an ancient memory of when this area was part of the royal hunting estate of the Forest of Woolmer.
 The central triangle is a narrow spit of Surrey, connecting to Pitfold.
 Its purpose was to allow the villagers on the dry ridge of High Pitfold access to the water at Waggoners, or Wakenors as they would have called it, without having to trespass their livestock into the adjacent manors.
 Here, you can stand in Hampshire, jump right across Surrey, and land back in Hampshire.
 A harmless little game which seems only to appeal to small boys and old men.

 In the 19th century this was the heart of broomsquire land.
 Kingswood Lane, Waggoners Bottom and Stoney Bottom were occupied by several broomsquire families.
 A very few of their cottages survive, now modernised, but most are long gone.
 They set up little rough work shelters of poles and heather thatch; there would have been dozens of them scattered across the heath.